tal32123/search-proxy/readme.md

 - **Pagination**: Search results are paginated for easier navigation.
 - **Responsive Design**: The layout adjusts for different screen sizes, ensuring a good user experience on both desktop and mobile devices.
 - **Api documentation on backend**: Swagger is utilized in the backend in order to document the endpoints and their data.
-- **translation files**: A simple translation system was created for the purposes of this app in order to be quick and efficient.
+- **i18n**: A simple translation system was created for this app in order to be quick and efficient.

 ## Technologies Used